 Konica Minolta named a Major Player in IDC MarketScape for Worldwide Security Solutions and Services Hardcopy

-Ramsey, NJ, March 14, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced it has been named a "Major Player" in the IDC MarketScape: Worldwide Security Solutions and Services Hardcopy 2022-2023 Vendor Assessment (doc #US48851622, January 2023).
-The report notes Konica Minolta's Intelligent Connected Workplace business philosophy as a key strength in the company's offerings.
+/EIN News/ -- MISSISSAUGA, Ontario, March 16, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced it has been named a “Major Player” in the IDC MarketScape: Worldwide Security Solutions and Services Hardcopy 2022-2023 Vendor Assessment (doc #US48851622, January 2023).
+The report notes Konica Minolta’s Intelligent Connected Workplace business philosophy as a key strength in the company’s offerings.
 The study assessed the market for security solutions and services hardcopy through the IDC MarketScape model, which factors in both quantitative and qualitative aspects that position vendors for success in this important global market.

 The Intelligent Connected Workplace is a customer-centric distributed-work model to enable both onsite and mobile work with 24/7 access to data anytime, from anywhere, to help customers on their digital transformation journey.
 As part of the Intelligent Connected Workplace, Konica Minolta has combined its print and IT services businesses and views print products as other Internet of Things (IoT) devices that are part of the IT framework.
 The MarketScape report states, “[Konica Minolta] takes a holistic view of security and includes print assets within the construct of an overall view of IT security.”